psivakrishnareddy/FridayAI/README.md

 ### 🎲 Bored User Feature

-* Suggests random activities when the user is idle
+* Suggests random activities when the user is idle ,tells a joke or plays a random game.

 ### 💬 General Conversations